Dian Fossey

-Dian Fossey (January 16, 1932 – c.
-December 26, 1985) was an American primatologist and conservationist known for undertaking an extensive study of mountain gorilla groups from 1966 until her murder in 1985.
+Dian Fossey (January 16, 1932 – December 26, 1985 (Note: On Sunday, December 29, 1985, the Associated Press reported Fossey's death: "A Nairobi-based diplomat, Gregoire Karambizi, told the Associated Press the killing was reported Saturday morning on state-run Radio Rwanda.
+Officials at the radio station, in the Rwandan capital of Kigali, later said by telephone that Fossey was killed Thursday [December 26].")) was an American primatologist and conservationist known for undertaking an extensive study of mountain gorilla groups from 1966 until her murder in 1985.
 She studied them daily in the mountain forests of Rwanda, initially encouraged to work there by paleoanthropologist Louis Leakey.
-Gorillas in the Mist, a book published two years before her death, is Fossey's account of her scientific study of the gorillas at the Karisoke Research Center and prior career.
-It was adapted into a 1988 film of the same name.
+Gorillas in the Mist, a book published two years before her death, is Fossey's account of her scientific study of the gorillas at the Karisoke Research Center and her prior career.
+It is one of the sources for a 1988 film of the same name.

-Fossey was a leading primatologist, and a member of the "Trimates", a group of female scientists recruited by Leakey to study great apes in their natural environments, along with Jane Goodall who studied chimpanzees, and Birutė Galdikas, who studies orangutans.
+Fossey was a leading primatologist and one of The Trimates, a group of female scientists recruited by Leakey to study great apes in their natural environments.
+Her counterparts Jane Goodall and Birutė Galdikas studied chimpanzees and orangutans, respectively.